janaelazm/GT2-Game-Engines_2D/README.md

 ## Gameplay

+## Map
+The map was created by using the GridMap system using assets taken from various sources(credits at the bottom).

 ### Player
 Player can move around the room with WASD and interact with objects with left mouse click.